Proven-Paradox/shaper-system/Handbook.md

 > An Arbiter might also give explicit moments in the middle of a session to spend XP when it suits the narrative.
 For example, if a character is put into a situation where they are actively training in a skill an Arbiter might give the character the opportunity to buy skill points or stat improvements related to that training.

 ### Level
-While there are no set classes, heroes do gain levels.
+While there are no set classes, heroes do gain Levels.
 Their Level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s Level.
 Increasing a character’s Level represents a general increase in competence and potential.
 A character’s Level limits the following:
 * Every Level increases the number of times [Vitality and Capacity](#vitalitycapacity) can be purchased
 * The hero’s base Physical Offense, Physical Defense, Mental Offense, and Mental Defense can be increased a number of times up to the character’s Level